-It is important to ensure that all of the questions on the checklist have been considered and answered during the medical assessment process.
+It is important to ensure that all the questions on the checklist have been considered and answered during the IDRP process.

-- 1. Have you ensured that you have obtained all of the available evidence, commissioned further reports and/or given the member the opportunity to provide more? - 2.
+- 1. Have you ensured that you have obtained all the relevant evidence, commissioned further reports and/or given the member the opportunity to provide more? - 2.
 Has the IRMP applied the right test i.e. 'on the balance of probabilities'? - 3.
-Have you reviewed and based your decision on all of the evidence, not just the IRMP's report or certificate? - 4.
-Where you have doubts about the advice, have you sought a further report/ clarification? - 5.
+Have you reviewed and based your decision on all the evidence, not just the IRMP's report or certificate? - 4.
+Where you have doubts about the IRMP's advice regarding the member's medical condition, have you sought a further report/ clarification? - 5.
 Has the IRMP fully considered and written about the probable effect of untried treatments? - 6.
 Have you clearly explained the decision to the member and included information about the next steps in the process?